Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, the Ministry of Home Affairs has guided localities to develop plans to create additional sources of teachers at all levels, especially to strengthen training for preschool and primary school teachers and teachers of subjects in the 2018 General Education Program.

-Teachers' lives are still difficult.
+Teachers' lives are still full of difficulties.

-The Prime Minister assigned the Ministry of Home Affairs to thoroughly grasp and guide localities to continue to sign guest teaching contracts with teachers who meet the prescribed training standards; to research and submit to competent authorities mechanisms and policies to attract pedagogical students to return to their localities to teach after graduation; to attract excellent students graduating from teacher training majors or excellent students graduating from other majors who wish to apply to become teachers...
+The Prime Minister has assigned the Ministry of Home Affairs to thoroughly grasp and guide localities to continue to sign guest teaching contracts with teachers who meet the prescribed training standards; to research and submit to competent authorities mechanisms and policies to attract pedagogical students to return to their localities to teach after graduation; to attract excellent students graduating from teacher training majors or excellent students graduating from other majors who wish to apply to become teachers...

 Localities should proactively review the number of teachers who have not yet met the standard qualifications in order to have a training plan to meet the required standard qualifications; research and forecast the size of the school-age population at each level and grade in the locality, proactively develop a plan to use human resources, and ensure recruitment sources for the roadmap to supplement the payroll for the period 2026-2030.